 |Net Pay||Max loan||Max charge||Cost of interest||Repayment Amount||APR (%)|

 |$1,000||$500||$17 per $100||$85||$585||517%|

-Can I get a no credit check loan in Saskatchewan?
+Can I get instant loans in Saskatchewan?

-The lender displays a Saskatchewan licence number.
+- The lender displays a Saskatchewan licence number.
 Lenders in Saskatchewan are required by law to be licensed by the Financial and Consumer Affairs Authority.
 They should also display their license number online and at all physical locations.

 - The lender displays fees.
 Lenders must display signs on the premises outlining the rates and fees they charge.

 - No roll-over loans.
 Lenders are unable to “roll-over”, refinance or extend your loan.
 This means you cannot pay off your first payday loan with a second payday loan.